j-toscani/fm7-reader/README.md

 ## Status

-The Data stream gets outputted to the console but is unreadable
+The Data stream gets outputted to the console but is unreadable.